frederic-perez/AmE-dictionary/data/idioms.md

 __rob the till__ To steal the earnings of a shop or restaurant from out of its cash register. _Just remember, this place has insurance, so if anyone comes in with a gun looking to rob the till, you don’t offer up any resistance, OK?_ _I hear Janet was fired from her last job for robbing the till._
 __rock bottom__ :two::hammer:
 __rock solid__
-__rock the boat__ :eight: To do or say something that might endanger a stable situation or upset the status quo. _None of my family members are fighting with each other right now, so please don’t rock the boat by bringing up politics or any other controversial topics._
+__rock the boat__ :nine: To do or say something that might endanger a stable situation or upset the status quo. _None of my family members are fighting with each other right now, so please don’t rock the boat by bringing up politics or any other controversial topics._
 __rocket science__ :three: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
 __rocky road__ A difficult period of time. _Bob’s been going down quite a rocky road since his divorce._
 __roll (one’s) eyes__ :four: To turn one’s eyes upward or around in a circle, usually as an expression of exasperation, annoyance, impatience, or disdain. _I just rolled my eyes as my dad told another one of his corny jokes._
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._
+__roll off the tongue__ To be very easy or enjoyable to say.
+Sometimes used sarcastically to imply the opposite. _When you name your food truck, make sure it’s something that rolls off the tongue so that people will remember it._
 __roll out__ __4__ _v_ To get out of bed, especially lazily or late in the morning or day. _My teenage son doesn’t roll out of bed until nearly 1 in the afternoon on the weekends._
 __roll the dice__ To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
 __roll with it__ :two: To adapt to a situation despite unexpected circumstances or challenges.
-__roll with the punches__ Cope with and withstand adversity, especially by being flexible.
+__roll with the punches__ :dart::two: Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __roller coaster__ _Emotional roller coaster._
 __rolling in dough__ Exceptionally wealthy; having large amounts of money to spend. _I hear her father is rolling in dough, so I wouldn’t be too worried about her future._
 __rough-and-tumble__ _The rough-and-tumble days the wild west._